-Hi, My name is Karen.
-I'm writing you today because I have a problem and I'm hoping you could help me, I need some serious advice.
-I am a nice looking fairly intelligent young woman.
+My name is Karen.
+I'm writing to you today because I have a problem and I'm hoping you could help me.
+I need some serious advice.
+I am a nice-looking, fairly intelligent young woman.
 I am very shy, not outgoing and not sociable at all.
 That's my problem.
 I need to learn how to improve my communication skills.
 I just started a job and realize that communication and interpersonal skills are very important and I'm not good at either.
-When I am in a social setting and I have to speak, my mind goes blank I cannot think, my mind goes totally blank.
+When I am in a social setting and I have to speak, my mind goes blank; I cannot think.
 It's like I cannot find the words to speak.
 It's very frustrating when you want to socialize and be a part of a conversation but you can't because you don't have anything to say, and if you do, you are scared to say it because you don't want to sound stupid.

 I need to know what I can do to improve my communication skills.
-I took your communication skills test and scored a 52, which was not to bad, according to the analysis, but could be improved.
-So please tell me what I can do, I am ready to try anything.
+Please tell me what I can do.
+I am ready to try anything.
 Thanks a million.

 Dealing with the problem of shyness is one of the most common fears humans experience.
 The causes for shyness are numerous.
 There is evidence that general shyness is a problem of genetics.
 There is a difference in how comfortable babies and young children are around people.
 As a clinician I have noticed that when I work with people with Attention Deficit Disorder and refer them for medication the more typical symptoms of ADD go away as expected.
 These would include irritability, impulsiveness, inattention, and hyperactivity.
 However, I have often been pleasantly surprised when the clients have reported an increase of self-esteem due to feeling more comfortable around people.
 Their "shyness" seems to melt away when they are able to concentrate and be less distractive.